kobsio/kobs/CONTRIBUTING.md

 ./bin/kobs hub --log.level=debug --hub.config=deploy/docker/kobs/hub.yaml --app.assets=./bin/app
 ```

-### Add a new Plugin
+### Create and use Plugins

-If you want to add a new plugin, please read the [Develop a Plugin](https://kobs.io/main/contributing/develop-a-plugin/) guide from the documentation.
+If you want to create a new plugin, please read the [Create a Plugin](https://kobs.io/main/contributing/create-a-plugin/) guide from the documentation.

+If you created a custom plugin or when you want to use a community plugins, please read the [Use Custom Plugins](https://kobs.io/main/contributing/use-custom-plugins/) guide from the documentation.

 ### Docker / Kubernetes